Skip to content

 I think we’ll look back on this as the second age of globalization—the first one was before World War I. In this era, decisions were primarily made on the basis of the economic efficiency.
 We had this incredible growth of supply chains where there wasn’t much thought about security, nationalism or resilience.
 In that period, it didn’t seem necessary.
 The efficiency that came with the vast expansion of supply chains was an important element in keeping inflation low.
 People relied upon these global supply chains, and they grew and developed to an extent that, until COVID-19, people didn’t realize just how intense the links were.
 Now we’re seeing governments step in again in the name of national security and resilience.
 A few years ago, you didn’t speak in favor of industrial policy in the US.

-I wrote my first book on the origins of the Soviet/American Cold War.
+I wrote my first book on the origins of the Soviet American Cold War.
 As I was writing The New Map, I wondered if I was writing about a new Cold War.
 Increasingly, people describe it as that.
 But what makes this different is, even with all of the nationalism and protectionism, the economies of the US and EU and China are still so integrated.
 This is a much more complicated relationship.
 It’s a kind of fragmented globalization.
 But clearly, there’s this focus on critical minerals.

 And you’re seeing companies having to deal with the whiplash of policy.
 Particularly in the US, administrations change, policies change.
-And yet the nature of these investments is long term—they unfold over seven years, fifteen years.
+And yet the nature of these investments is long term—they unfold over seven years, 15 years.
 That makes it hard.
 Governments and businesses have different incentives and time horizons.

-Companies take a lot of risk in the early stages of an investment, make a big commitment, and the fiscal terms are set.
+Companies take a lot of risk in the early stages of an investment, make a big commitment and the fiscal terms are set.
 And then a different government comes in with different priorities and says, “That’s all established; there’s no risk.
 Why don’t we increase the tax?”
 It’s called the Obsolescing Bargain.
 It’s basically where, whatever deal was made to bring the investment into a country, the government, because it has more leverage once the project is up and running, changes the terms—the original bargain becomes obsolete.
 Those issues are being battled out in the United States today just as they’re being battled out in Latin America and other parts of the world.

 It’s the biggest piece of industrial policy that the United States has done for decades.
 And it’s mostly carrots rather than sticks—the incentives for investment are very high because of the tax credits and direct payments.
 Those incentives are so great that companies have to rethink their investment strategies.
 It also gives them the confidence to make bigger bets.
 What company is going to say no to it?
 It’s so attractive.
 Still, you’re not going to be able to do some things if you can’t get permits.
 And with a Republican House, there’ll be more scrutiny of the IRA.

 The Inflation Reduction Act has something in it for almost everybody.
 It’s complicated to see what its relation to inflation reduction is—it will drive up the costs of welders and raw materials, for instance.
 It’s also about bringing supply chains home or to like-minded countries.
 But the IRA has multiple forms, and its impact is going to take time to measure.
 It’s clearly about climate.
-But it’s also about technologies and it’s very definitely a compete with China act.
+But it’s also about technologies and it’s very definitely a compete-with-China act.

 What about other countries’ reactions to the IRA?
 How do you think they will respond?